-In 1896, Wood's friend Professor John W. Burgess felt that the Gallery and MPLA and YMCA deserved their own building.
-Professor Burgess who taught at Columbia College, was a summer resident of Montpelier living at Redstone, and was married to Montpelier native Ruth Payne a student of Wood.
-Burgess financed the purchase of property on State Street (part of the site of today’s Capitol Plaza), renovated the existing building and added a fireproof addition.
-The Gallery had its opening reception in its new building on July 27, 1897.
-The controversy finally died and in 1899 the MPLA moved its books into the Kellogg-Hubbard, leaving the Gallery and the YMCA in their shared space.
+The Gallery was originally located in the Montpelier YMCA and Vermont Mutual Insurance Company on State Street.
+In 1896, Wood's friend Professor John W. Burgess felt that the Gallery deserved its own building.
+Professor Burgess taught at Columbia College, was a summer resident of Montpelier living at Redstone, and was married to Montpelier native Ruth Payne who was a student of Wood.
+Burgess financed the purchase of a property on State Street (a part of today’s Capitol Plaza), renovated the building, and added a fireproof addition.
+The Gallery had its opening reception for its new building on July 27, 1897.

-In addition to hosting Vermont College's Master of Fine Art-Visual twice a year, the permanent collection is stored and presented along with changing exhibitions of contemporary art.
-The Gallery also provides a venue for concerts, lectures and a variety of events while continuing to maintain Vermont's artistic heritage and presenting the finest in the visual arts today.
+The permanent Wood and WPA collections are exhibited at the gallery and presented along with changing exhibitions of contemporary art.
+The Gallery provides a venue for concerts, lectures, and a variety of events while continuing to maintain Vermont's artistic heritage and presenting the finest in the visual arts today.

 Location CENTER FOR ARTS AND LEARNING 46 Barre Street, Montpelier, VT 05602